 The whipped cream was also unnecessary – it just took up space without adding anything to the dessert.

 Both shakes are tremendous for those who want an over-the-top dessert, but since the caramel flavor got slightly overwhelming after a while, I have to declare the Portillo’s Chocolate Cake Shake as the victor in this battle.
+Another win for great Chicago food!
 Both cost around $5, so save up your pennies and give yourself a treat when you visit Chicago or Philadelphia.

 Have you ever had a cake milkshake?